 If you want to stop for lunch there are a few options in The Slaughters – The Slaughters Country Inn in Lower Slaughter is more casual or there are high-end restaurants at both The Slaughters Manor House in Lower Slaughter and the Lords of the Manor hotel in Upper Slaughter.

-Walk option: From Lower Slaughter it’s a flat, gentle 1.5-mile walk to Bourton-on-the-Water, which takes around 45 minutes (you can see a route map here).
+Walk option: From Lower Slaughter it’s a flat, gentle 1.5-mile walk to Bourton-on-the-Water, which takes around 45 minutes (you can see a map of the route here).

 If you don’t want to walk, return to Slaughter Pike to pick up the Pulhams 801 bus to Bourton-on-the-Water.
 The bus departs at 14.11 (or the next bus is at 15.31 if you wanted to stop for lunch and travel to Bourton later) and takes 11 minutes, stopping by the Edinburgh Woollen Mill.